 Hard Rock cafe was down the street so we decided to have an early lunch.
 We arrived and the place was empty.
 The host showed us around after my son mentioned he didn’t see any guitars in the entrance.
 It was funny to watch the guy show him all the guitars, each one bigger and flashier than the last.
 Not sure how big this location was but I feel it was the largest I have been to in Europe, and it was only 2 years old.
 Once we finally sat down and had our orders taken, it was starting to fill up so we had made it just in time.

 After lunch we walked back towards the port and waited in line at the Frioul D’if express to purchase tickets, then another 30 min line to wait for the shuttle boat not leaving the harbour until 2:15pm.
 Toddler was tired of standing around, baby was just tired in general and then we all needed to pee.
-The shuttle had a toilet and all was good again.
+No one knew where the nearest public restroom was but the shuttle had a toilet and all was good again.

 Landing |Chateau d’if

-At the dock there is a set of steps that required lifting the stroller a two person job, then long stairs that I could take easily myself, led us to the main entrance to buy tickets.
+At the dock, there is a set of steps that required lifting the stroller a two person job, then long stairs that I could take easily myself, led us to the main entrance to buy tickets.
 This is where the gentleman told me that strollers are not allowed.
 This would have been nice if they had mentioned it when I bought the shuttle tickets; I had the stroller in hand and she asked for my destination.
 Baby girl ended up walking most of the site, save the stairs and catwalk.
-I also didn’t bring my harness because she is heavy and doesn’t really like it that much anymore; clearly this was the wrong choice.
+I left my carrier in the car, and would have retrieved, had I known.

 They say to take 1.5 hours on the island.
 We didn’t think we had spent that much time but we ended up taking the 415 shuttle back to the mainland.
 It is a 45 min shuttle to land, but only 20 to the island, because there is a stop at Frioul island in between.

-It was a long, hot, driving filled day but I saw my castle/prison.
+I can’t decide if today was a travelers win or a parenting fail… or both.
+It was a long, hot, driving filled day but I saw the castle/prison.